energelpen/Prerna-Hindi-Quotes/README.md

 - **Tailwind CSS**: I have learned how to use Tailwind CSS to style a responsive layout, manage spacing, and create visually appealing components.
 - **JavaScript**: I’ve gained experience in handling asynchronous data, manipulating the DOM, and managing user interactions.
 - **API Integration**: Working with the Hindi Quotes API has taught me how to make API requests, handle responses, and display dynamic content.
+- **HTML**: Working with HTML has made my knowledge of HTML better and I hope to sharpen it in the future.

 ## Acknowledgements

 I would like to extend my thanks to [nkilm](https://github.com/nkilm) for creating the [Hindi Quotes API](https://hindi-quotes.vercel.app/).
-Your work provided the perfect data source for this project and was instrumental in its development.
+Your work provided the perfect API for this project and was instrumental in making this project possible.

 ## Future Improvements